-Response: Desired condition FW-DC-RECED-01 04 acknowledges the importance of the Gallatin Avalanche Center.
+Response: Goal FW-GO-RECED-02 acknowledges the importance of the Gallatin Avalanche Center.
 Expanding the center or changing its name to the Custer is beyond the scope of plan revision.

 Concern: Concerns were expressed about protecting existing wilderness and recreational hubs by extensively monitoring and managing the growing impacts of recreation and climate change.